-Green tea is the healthiest beverage on the planet.
+Green tea is one of the healthiest beverages on the planet.

-It is loaded with antioxidants and various substances that are beneficial for health.
+It is loaded with antioxidants and various plant compounds that may benefit your health.

-The most important of these is EGCG (Epigallocatechin gallate), a substance that can boost metabolism.
+The most important of these is epigallocatechin gallate (EGCG), a substance that can boost metabolism.

-Bottom Line: Green tea contains bioactive substances like caffeine and EGCG, whichcan have powerful effects on metabolism.
+Summary Green tea contains bioactive substances like caffeine and EGCG, which can have powerful effects on metabolism.

-In order to burn fat, it must first be broken down in the fat cell and moved into the bloodstream.
+To burn fat, your body must first break it down in the fat cell and move it into your bloodstream.

-The active compounds in green tea can aid in this process by boosting the effects of some fat burning hormones.
+Animal studies suggest that the active compounds in green tea can aid this process by boosting the effects of some fat-burning hormones, such as norepinephrine (noradrenaline).

 The main antioxidant in tea, EGCG, can help inhibit an enzyme that breaks down the hormone norepinephrine (5).